 204D.13 White ballot; partisan offices.

 Subdivision 1.
 Order of offices.
-The candidates for partisan offices shall be placed on the white ballot in the following order: senator in Congress shall be first; representative in Congress, second; state senator, third; and state representative, fourth.
+The candidates for partisan offices shall be placed first on the white ballot and shall appear in the following order: senator in Congress shall be first; representative in Congress, second; state senator, third; and state representative, fourth.
 The candidates for state offices shall follow in the order specified by the secretary of state.
 Candidates for governor and lieutenant governor shall appear so that a single vote may be cast for both offices.

 Subd.
 2. Order of political parties.
 The first name printed for each partisan office on the white ballot shall be that of the candidate of the major political party that received the smallest average number of votes at the last state general election.
 The succeeding names shall be those of the candidates of the other major political parties that received a succeedingly higher average number of votes respectively.
 For the purposes of this subdivision, the average number of votes of a major political party shall be computed by dividing the total number of votes counted for all of the party's candidates for statewide office at the state general election by the number of those candidates at the election.